 Tavistock Town Council performs regular tree surveys of trees on its land, the Council also maintains a tree register.
-Many of the trees in the town are protected either because they fall within the Conservation Area or because they have a Tree Preservatio Order placed upon them.
+Many of the trees in the town are protected either because they fall within the Conservation Area or because they have a Tree Preservation Order (TPO) placed upon them.

 For more information on tree surveys, preservation orders and the tree register please Contact Us.